bitmovin/bitmovin-analytics-collector-ios/README.md

 - CoreCollector - including shared code for all collectors
 - BitmovinCollector - including `BitmovinPlayer` Collector
 - AVFoundationCollector - including `AVPlayer` Collector
-- AmazonIVSPlayerCollector - including `AmazonIVSPlayer` Collector
+- AmazonIVSCollector - including `AmazonIVSPlayer` Collector

 if you are working with our Collectors you need to add at least `import CoreCollector` as many Classes are relocated to that package